TheDevloper2023/LunarTTS-2/README.md

 This model uses Hierarchical GST (HGST) with contextual embeddings from RoBERTa to infer style from text directly

-A TPSE module (lightweight FC + GRU) learns to map RoBERTa embeddings to GST latent space, enabling implicit emotion from text only.
+A TPSE module (lightweight FC + GRU) learns to map RoBERTa embeddings to the GST latent space, enabling implicit emotion inference from text alone.